Ayen11/UE-ActionAndAxisRemapping/README.md

 ## For Action Mapping

-* Connect to the event we added to the widget the macro `Action Rebinding`
+* Connect the event we added to the widget the macro `Action Rebinding`
 * The `Selected Key` output should be connected to `Input Chord`
 * In `In Action Name` paste the name of the mapping you want to edit from `project settings/input` you made in the third step (It has to be the exact same name otherwise it won't work)
 * Set `Reset Key?` to false